serious-scaffold/ss-python/docs/dev/proj.md

 1. For scaffold related changes, it is advised to propose a issue or change request to the scaffold directly.
 ```

-For more details, check out `copier update --help` or refer to [the official documentation](https://copier.readthedocs.io/en/stable/updating/).
+For more details, please refer to `copier update --help` and [the official documentation](https://copier.readthedocs.io/en/stable/updating/).